Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Related Work

-CoT prompting improves reasoning but remains fragile ~\citep{wei2023chainofthoughtpromptingelicitsreasoning, zhao2025chainofthoughtreasoningllmsmirage, kojima2023largelanguagemodelszeroshot, chae2023dialoguechainofthoughtdistillationcommonsenseaware, chen2023programthoughtspromptingdisentangling}.
+\paragraph{Fragility of CoT and the role of individual reasoning steps.}CoT prompting improves reasoning but remains fragile ~\citep{wei2023chainofthoughtpromptingelicitsreasoning, zhao2025chainofthoughtreasoningllmsmirage, kojima2023largelanguagemodelszeroshot, chae2023dialoguechainofthoughtdistillationcommonsenseaware, chen2023programthoughtspromptingdisentangling}.
 Small, seemingly irrelevant perturbations in the reasoning chain can sharply reduce accuracy \citep{mirzadeh2025gsmsymbolicunderstandinglimitationsmathematical,tang2023largelanguagemodelsincontext}, suggesting that models often produce the appearance of reasoning rather than logically sound traces \citep{shojaee2025illusionthinkingunderstandingstrengths}.
 Moreover, longer reasoning steps do not necessarily reflect the true difficulty of the problem, and many intermediate steps can be altered or even removed without changing the final answer \citep{lanham2023measuringfaithfulnesschainofthoughtreasoning}.
 This raises doubts about the necessity and faithfulness of these step-by-step explanations.
 Another line of research takes a different perspective: rather than viewing all steps as equally important, it suggests that a small subset of pivotal steps within CoT traces disproportionately drives predictions \citep{bogdan2025thoughtanchorsllmreasoning}.
-Attribution methods and their frameworks identify and highlight these critical steps, emphasizing the need to understand how individual steps shape outcomes\citep{golovneva2023roscoesuitemetricsscoring, wu2023analyzingchainofthoughtpromptinglarge, bigelow2024forkingpathsneuraltext}.
+Attribution methods and their frameworks identify and highlight these critical steps, emphasizing the need to understand how individual steps shape outcomes \citep{golovneva2023roscoesuitemetricsscoring, wu2023analyzingchainofthoughtpromptinglarge, bigelow2024forkingpathsneuraltext}.
 Despite these advances, prior works have no clear interpretations of what constitutes as a truly good reasoning pattern.